-The body’s own natural anti-inflammatory, released at times of emergency, is the adrenal hormone cortisol.
+The body’s own natural anti-inflammatory, released at times of emergency, is the adrenal hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of….
 It is fat-based, originally derived from cholesterol, and is known as a steroid hormone.
 Cortisone-based cream that mimics cortisol, usually betnovate, is applied for eczema when the skin flares up.
 The creams may also contain anti-bacterial drugs.

 Many eczema sufferers use this anti-inflammatory cream every day, as well as a moisturiser or emollient made out of petrolatum and hydrogenated vegetables oils to stop the skin from drying out and cracking.

 Some hydrocortisone-based creams, such as Cortaid and Cortizone, can be bought over the counter.
 Higher-dose products that are generally available on prescription include triamcinolone (Aristocort, Kenalog), fluocinonide (Lidex), betamethasone (Valisone, Diprosone, Diprolene), mometasone (Elocon), and clobetasol (Temovate).
 In essence, they all work in the same way, by reducing inflammation.